Publication Date: July 1, 2018

 “You asked.
 I told.”
 He turned his back, ending the conversation.

 Surely Gersham kidnapped her.
 She didn’t go by choice.

 I found Hamel, and we ran toward the house of harlots owned by LaRue, mother to Gersham.
 Gersham stood in the entrance.
-His two large friends hovered behind him, arms folded their huge chests, a human wall.
-Mary stood looking through their arms, eyes outlined with kohl, lips rouged bright red, and hair braided.
-She made no move or gesture to us, the innocent garb she usually wore gone.
+His two large friends hovered behind him, arms folded across their huge chests, a human wall.
+Mary stood looking through their arms--her eyes outlined with kohl, lips rouged bright red, and hair braided.
+She made no move or gesture to us.
+She replaced the innocent garb she usually wore with suggestive red cloth pulled from her shoulder.
 I stared to recognize her.
 My sister lurked in this harlot.

 “Mary.
 Why are you doing this?”
 Hamel’s livid face shone with perspiration.
 Air whistled between his teeth as he spoke, a nervous tic.